nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 After keying in a valid initial input, the multi-step prompting will prompt you to enter details for the following optional fields in the order stated, which can be skipped by pressing the <kbd>Enter</kbd> key:
 * Venue capacity: the capacity should be entered as a digit, with the maximum limit being 50000.
 Default capacity is set to 10.
 * Venue description
 * Tags: tags should be alphanumeric without spaces.
 To add multiple tags, tags should be separated by commas.
 No tag can be empty, so consecutive commas without any tag in between would be invalid.
+Tags are added in a case-insensitive manner, duplicate tags with different casing but same letters will be merged into one.

 Format: `add_venue v/VENUE_NAME`